DavidTan0527/CTF-Writeup/_posts/ACS2023/2023-11-22-Key_In_Haystack.md

 4. Run `INSERT` and immediately close input channel (this is easy to do with pwntools)
 5. Get leaked key value from our server's (listener) output

-In particular, these is the output I had:
+In particular, this is the output I had:
 ```
 Listening on 0.0.0.0 8000
 CONNECT